qmlbook/qmlbook/docs/start/start.rst

 Adapting Data
 -------------

-Up to now we have mostly covered basic data types and how to use widgets and graphic views.
-Often in your application you will need larger amount of structured data, which also has to be persistently stored.
+Up to now, we have mostly covered basic data types and how to use widgets and graphics views.
+Often in your application, you will need a larger amount of structured data, which also has to be persistently stored.
 The data also needs to be displayed.
 For this Qt uses models.
 A simple model is the string list model, which gets filled with strings and then attached to a list view.

 .. code-block:: cpp